LLNL/lbann/docs/layers/miscellaneous_layers.rst

 ChannelwiseMean
 ----------------------------------------

-Mean values across channel dimension
+The :python:`ChannelwiseMean` layer computes mean values across channel dimensions.

 The input tensor is sliced along the first tensor dimension (the "channel" dimension for image data in CHW format) and the mean value is computed for each slice.

 Arguments: None